 Yes, Saugerties has a Main Street.
 No, it’s not the “main” street.
 That honor would go to Partition Street, which lies just around the corner.
 The lengthy road is packed to the rafters with picturesque storefronts and restaurants.
 Window-shop your way along the avenue and pop into whichever locales catch your eye.
 Don’t pass by the quirkier stops, either.
 Only in Saugerties can you score zingy pickles at Brine Barrel, broaden your horizons at Inquiring Minds Bookstore, and sample ice cream flights at Alleyway Ice Cream.
 Once you get walking, you’ll realize there’s more than enough to do in this small town.

 If you think you know this Saugerties mainstay, prepare yourself for a major surprise.
-The newly renovated space delights with its unusual fusion of Dutch history and Southern flavor.
-Sit by the mahogany bar or under the charming wooden clog display as you sip a refreshing cocktail or one of the 16 brews on tap.
+The recently renovated space delights with its unusual fusion of Dutch history and Southern flavor.
+Sit by the mahogany bar or under the charming wooden clog display as you sip a refreshing cocktail or one of the 15 brews on tap.
 As for what to eat, experience the best of what the eatery has to offer with The Dutch’s sausage plate, which features in-house smoked kielbasa and bratwurst, or the buttermilk cornbread, which comes with NY maple butter.
 For dessert, you can’t go wrong with the panna cotta or the pie of the day.

 253 Main St, Saugerties